pythonanywhere/help_pages/articles/Streamlit.md

-In Bash, to deploy your website to your subdomain -- that is, to *yourusername*`.pythonanywhere.com` if you're on our US system, or *yourusername*`.eu.pythonanywhere.com` if you're on the EU system -- just run the following.
+In Bash, to deploy your website to your subdomain -- that is, to *yourusername*`.pythonanywhere.com` if you're on our US system, or *yourusername*`.eu.pythonanywhere.com` if you're on the EU system -- just run the following (rather long) command.

 ```bash
 pa website create --domain YOURUSERNAME.pythonanywhere.com --command '/home/YOURUSERNAME/.virtualenvs/my_venv/bin/streamlit run /home/YOURUSERNAME/my_streamlit/streamlit_app.py --server.address "unix://${DOMAIN_SOCKET}" --server.enableCORS false --server.enableXsrfProtection false --server.enableWebsocketCompression false'
 ```

-...with the four instances of `YOURUSERNAME` replaced by your actual username, but with everything else exactly as it is.
+...with the three instances of `YOURUSERNAME` replaced by your actual username, but with everything else exactly as it is.

 If everything was successful, you should see something like: